mdbootstrap/mdb-ui-kit/docs/material-design/collapse-inline.md

   <tbody>
     <tr>
       <td>
-        <code>.mdb-collapse-inline</code>
+        <code>.bmd-collapse-inline</code>
       </td>
       <td>
         {% markdown %}Marker class.
-It is usually included on the `.mdb-form-group` if the collapse scenario has any inputs.{% endmarkdown %}
+It is usually included on the `.bmd-form-group` if the collapse scenario has any inputs.{% endmarkdown %}
       </td>
     </tr>
     <tr>